 Fixed or variable interest?

 This really depends on your current financial situation.
-The team at GNS Group can make sure that your loan is structured for the best tax outcomes and can assist in determining the every-day cost of living impact to determine how much you can afford to repay each month.
+The team at GNS Group can make sure that your investment loan is appropriately structured for tax purposes and can assist in determining the every-day cost of living impact to determine how much you can afford to repay each month.

 There are advantages and disadvantages of choosing fixed and variable interest loans, and they are assessed on a per client basis.